dotnet/arcade/src/Microsoft.DotNet.DeltaBuild/README.md

 ## How to run

-To run DeltaBuild, you need to provide a binary log and specify the path to the repository:
+To run DeltaBuild you need to provide a binary log and specify the root path of the repository:
 ```
 dotnet-deltabuild --binlog msbuild.binlog --repository C:\_w\1\s
 ```